-I grew up watching Studio Ghibli and even took a class in college that covered two Ghibli films.
+I grew up watching Studio Ghibli and even took a class in college that covered some Ghibli films.
 My friend studied abroad in Japan a while back and got tickets several months ahead for the Ghibli Museum, which introduced me to the museum and the fact that it’s super exclusive (details at the end of this post).
 I went with my brother and a pair of friends to Mitaka and didn’t know what to expect.
 So, here’s a post to let you know what visiting the museum is really like.

 (Just a note, photographs are not allowed inside the Ghibli museum, so unfortunately this post will not feature many images.)

 The museum most definitely has an interesting exterior and it’s very whimsical without looking fake.
 I think that’s the most impressive thing about the museum; the detail is incredibly well done.
 When you check in, you’re given these cute tickets that entitle you to one film screening.
 You then go down some stairs with super cute Ghibli-themed stained glass and get to the Central Hall.
 It’s this gorgeous three-storied room with a glass roof, and cute additions like a spiral staircase and balcony.
 The exhibitions are off of this main hall.

 Probably the most exciting part is seeing the exclusive Ghibli Museum short films.
 They have a range of films to see but you only get one cinema admittance per visit.
 We ended up seeing a cute film about wrestling mice.
 There are actually no subtitles available for this Japanese-language film but the it was enjoyable all the same.